xakz/checkgen/README.md

 `#test-loop(START, END) DESC`

-Define a loop test function block and registers it to the current test case.
+Defines a loop test function block and registers it to the current test case.
 The block finishes at the next directive or at the end of file. `DESC` can be any string. `START` and `END` are respectively the start and end value defining the loop iterations.
 The variable `_i` is